Coverdell Peace Corps Fellowship

 - Application fee waiver for RCVPs (see below under Admission Requirements)

-Students receiving a graduate assistantship will in most cases teach in BGSU’s General Studies Writing program.
+Students receiving a graduate assistantship will in most cases teach in BGSU’s University Writing Program.
 Creative Writing Masters students have the opportunity to teach undergraduate Creative Writing courses in their second year.
 Additional non-teaching positions are also available.

 COVERDELL FELLOWSHIP PROGRAM AT BGSU